class new in Git master

 Material export

-- Implicitly, only attributes that from glTF material defaults are written to save file on size.
+- Implicitly, only attributes that are different from glTF material defaults are written to save file on size.
 Enable the

 keepMaterialDefaults